isomerpages/gb-assist/_gov-assist/3c-grants.md

 Development of technology roadmaps to map out priorities that are aligned to businesses' strategies and developmental plans.
 Eligible SMEs may receive up to 80% funding support.

 <a href="https://www.a-star.edu.sg/Collaborate/programmes-for-smes/Operation-Technology-Roadmap" target="_blank" style="color:#037e8a">Find out more</a>

+#### Operations Management Innovation Programme (OMNI)

+OMNI aims to train engineers, managers and senior staff to be technology innovators to achieve manufacturing excellence by using operations management techniques and technologies that support a company's strategy.

+<a href="https://www.enterprisejobskills.sg/content/upgrade-skills/operations-management-innovation-programme.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### P-Max